szufix/mapel/index.rst

         experiment_id = 'testbed_100_100'
         compute_highest_borda(experiment_id)

-6) If you computed borda scores on your own remember to put them in experiments/*experiment_id*/controllers/advanced/*file_name*.txt
+6) If you computed Borda scores on your own remember to put them in experiments/*experiment_id*/controllers/advanced/*file_name*.txt
 7) Run the following command:

 ::